-All transportation companies must post and educate their team of any Safety and Quality bulletins published by North American Vehicle Logistics.
+The Origin Service Provider (OSP) must post and educate their team of any Safety and Quality bulletins published by North American Vehicle Logistics.
 All employees and visitors must abide by the Plant/Ramp/OSP's safety guidelines and personal protection equipment requirements for the site.
 Shuttle vans must have emergency flashers in use or a top mounted emergency flasher in use at all times while on Ford property.

 Per Ford's Global Policy, seatbelts are required while operating any vehicle on behalf of Ford Motor Company, both in the shipping yards and on public roads.
-The only exception to this policy is during the act of carhaul and rail loading/unloading, where this exception is required to ensure the safety of the carhaul and rail operators as they position themselves to track the driver side of the vehicle during the loading/unloading process.
+The only exception to this policy is during the act of carhaul and rail loading/unloading, where this exception is needed to ensure the safety of the carhaul and rail operators as they position themselves to track the driver side of the vehicle during the loading/unloading process.
+Seatbelts are not required during the act of carhaul loading and unloading.
 Seatbelts are required during rail loading and unloading except for oversized vehicle (Superduty, E-Series, DRWs, and Transits).
 For clarification, when a carhaul or rail loader/unloader is moving a vehicle from a parking spot to the conveyance, seatbelts are required.
-Upon reaching the conveyance (carhaul rig or rail car), the seatbelt can then be unbuckled, as required, for safe loading.
+Upon reaching the conveyance (carhaul rig or rail car), the seatbelt can then be unbuckled, as needed, for safe loading.

 Only drive and park in designated areas.
 Observe established driving patterns within aisle ways and never attempt to pass other vehicles.
 All drivers must come to a complete stop at end of aisle intersections to verify drive path is clear.
 When driving on public roads, obey all local traffic laws.
 Always drive defensively.
 Use headlights when driving during the times between dusk and dawn or when poor weather conditions exist.
-When walking, use designated pedestrian aisles where available.
-Ensure you are visible and make eye contact with anyone operating vehicles or equipment near you.
+Use extreme caution while sharing the roadway with car haul or commercial vehicles.
+When walking, use designated pedestrian aisles and ensure you are visible to anyone operating vehicles or equipment you encounter.

 Do not exceed 15 MPH or posted speed limits when driving to and from loading or unloading areas.
-The loading and unloading speed should never exceed 5 MPH when driving on any incline and decline.
-A lower speed (<5MPH) should be used on vehicles with low ground clearance avoiding sudden stops, especially when approaching or exiting ramps and bridge plates.
-Always maintain a safe driving distance behind the vehicle in front and follow the 5-second rule.
+The loading and unloading speed should never exceed 5 MPH when driving on any incline.
+A lower speed (<5MPH) should be used on vehicles with low ground clearance.
+Always maintain a safe driving distance behind the vehicle in front and follow the 5 second rule.
 Excessive speeds and reckless driving will not be tolerated.
 No horseplay, eating, drinking, or use of tobacco products in any Ford/Lincoln vehicle or while driving an OSP shuttle van.
-Personal electronics such as mobile phones, tablets, etc...are strictly prohibited when driving any Ford or Lincoln vehicle and in any operation supporting movement of Ford or Lincoln vehicles (e.g. shuttle van driver).
+Do not use mobile phones, tablets, or any personal electronic device while inside any in-transit vehicle.